JuliaMath/Roots.jl/README.md

 ## An alternate interface

-For MATLAB users, this functionality is provided by the `fzero` function. `Roots` also provides this alternative.
+For MATLAB users, this functionality is provided by the `fzero` function. `Roots` also provides this alternative interface:

-The function `fzero` which dispatches to an appropriate algorithm based on its argument(s):

 * `fzero(f, a::Real, b::Real)` and `fzero(f,
   bracket::Vector)` call the `find_zero` algorithm with the